bagherani/resume/README.md

-# This is what I working with to make softwares:
+# This is what I am working with to make softwares:
 ## Languages:
 - C#
 - Javascript